GenAI

 Badging

-Only use 1 sparkle icon per module.
+Only use 1 icon per module.

 “Do” example of a case where only 1 AI icon badge is required.
 The subtitle of a bottom sheet says, “generated with eBay.ai” followed by the full spectrum AI icon.
 There is a paragraph of text with 3 action buttons below.
 None of the buttons contain an icon because the subtitle above is sufficient.